Optimising registration flow of a digital patient portal for holiday emergencies

 - Present insights and recommendations to stakeholders.

-- Incorporate optimisations in final design iteration.
+- Incorporate optimisations in design iterations.

 - Do users understand the value of DiDo based on the new activation email?